nielsenjared/ReactVR-Blender/README.md

 ## Getting Started with ReactVR

-Install react-vr-cli:
+Install `react-vr-cli`:

 `npm install -g react-vr-cli`

 Create a new ReactVR app:
 `react-vr init ReactVR-Blender`

-Uppercase is the naming convention as react-vr-cli will generate a class component using the name you provide.
+Uppercase is the naming convention as `react-vr-cli` will generate a class component using the name you provide.

 `cd ReactVR-Blender`
 `npm start`